NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 NPB will try to match every input kernel, including meta-kernels, with an entry of the kernel list and based on that will generate a Kernel List product.
-Because of that this section of the configuration provides a list of all the kernels that might be included in the bundle for any release.
+This section of the configuration provides a list of all the kernels that might be included in the bundle for any release.
 Consequently, the Kernel List section in the configuration file is prone to grow as new archive releases are prepared.